gupta-ak/openenclave-1/docs/DesignDocs/CustomAttestation.md

 /**
  * Struct that defines the structure of each plugin.
 Each plugin must
- * define an UUID for its format and implement the functions in this
+ * define a UUID for its format and implement the functions in this
  * struct.
 Ideally, each plugin should provide a helper function to
  * create this struct on the behalf of the plugin users.
  */